scallbe1/comfyui-truenas/README.md

 Update Policy: pull_policy: always ensures you are running the latest image version on every restart.

-Storage: Before deploying, create the 5 datasets listed below.
+Storage: Before deploying, create these 5 datasets and create SMB shares.
+Grant user 1000 and your user account write-permission to those datasets to facilitate uploads and downloads from other devices.
+- comfyui-models
+- comfyui-customnodes
+- comfyui-input
+- comfyu-output
+- comfyui-user
 Update the local paths (left side of the colon) to match your storage layout.
 Do not modify the container paths (right side).
-Create SMB shares to each of the 5 datasets.
-Grant user 1000 and your user account write-permission to those datasets to facilitate uploads and downloads from other devices.

 YAML:
 ```